I-10 westbound on Mississippi River Bridge reopens after crash causes several miles of congestion

 The roadway reopened around 7:20 a.m.

 Ambulances and law enforcement responded to the scene of the crash.
-Officials told WBRZ that Louisiana State Police is leading the investigation into the crash.

 More News